 #1.
 An Enclosed Body of Water

-Unlike wakeboarding in the open sea where you get dragged by a motorboat, Singapore Wake Park is situated where there is a lagoon at East Coast Park, close by the East Coast Lagoon Food Village.
+Unlike wakeboarding in the open sea where you get dragged by a motorboat, Singapore Wake Park is situated where there is a lagoon at East Coast Park, close to the East Coast Lagoon Food Village.
 So fear not, there are no mysterious creatures nor huge waves in the water, just some fishes.
 And it’s nice to know that you will be falling into seawater that has been filtered.

 #2.
 System 2.0 at 70 metres and 140 metres

 It’s mesmerising watching experienced riders go effortlessly non-stop in circles, with occasional jumps and twirls over obstacles.
 But if you’re a newbie, it can get quite intimidating and that body of water seemingly swells up in size!
 Well, the two new System 2.0 saves the day.
-Stretching for 70 and 140 metres, each of the two-tower system allows only one rider at a time, and has a gentle increase in speed from 0 to 25 km/h.
+Stretching for 70 and 140 metres, each of the two-tower system allows only one rider at a time and has a gentle increase in speed from 0 to 25 km/h.
 With this setup, it becomes a whole lot more manageable when you’re just starting to learn the basics of wakeboarding.